 Sure, most of the advice comes without an understanding of who you really are, which, let’s be honest, you have no idea yourself.
 But, some of it comes from a deep understanding of a person’s own self.
 And even though you didn’t ask for it, when someone lends you a hand while you are crawling on the floor, the wise thing to do it take it instead of pretending like you like the floor way too much.

 We have become a bunch of thin-skinned Netflixing couch potatoes with an expert ability to become pissed at questions that relate to our lives.
 My parents have become so scared with my reactions the few times they tried to give me advice, that they’ve now devised a strategy to make the most basic advice look like they are asking me for a favor like it’s the least I can do for being their son.

 Listening to advice is a sacrifice we must make not for the sake of the generations that came before us, but for the generations that come ahead.
 Because, in a very short time, your kids (shit!) are going to be horsing around, shouting a message of their own, ignoring everything you say.
-You will watch them crawl on the floor, making the same mistakes you made, in complete darkness because you didn’t bother to turn off the fan.
+You will watch them crawl on the floor, making the same mistakes you made.
+Maybe in complete darkness, because you didn’t bother to turn off the lights.

 But rather than telling the next generation what to do with their lives, I hope we can tell them stories of sacrifice and hope.
 The better we become at sacrifice, the better our lives, freedom and our children’s presumably bright future.
 It’s also the greatest honor we can do to people that came before us.